CCPG - California College Promise Grant

 CCPG Method B

-These standards are based upon the federal poverty guidelines as published each year by the US Department of Health and Human Services.
+These standards are based on the federal poverty guidelines published yearly by the US Department of Health and Human Services.
 Under Title 5 of the California Code of Regulations, the income standards for the CCPG program equal 150% of the federal poverty guidelines for the base year.

 CCPG Method C